bjfletcher/node-memory-behaviour/README.md

 That will run a number of different machine configuration and Node memory settings.
 Some running fine, some running faster than others, and some getting killed for exceeding memory constraints.

+## Node version

+The latest Node version is used.

+You can specify a Node version to use at the top line in the [Dockerfile](./Dockerfile) and then build again.
+See Docker's [list of available Node versions](https://hub.docker.com/_/node/).

 ## Notes

 I'd pay particular attention to [this comment](https://github.com/nodejs/node/issues/3370#issuecomment-158521878) on GitHub: